TheBoxyBear/charttools/README.md

 # ChartTools

 ChartTools is a C# library with the purpose of modelling song files for the video game Clone Hero.
 It currently supports reading of .chart and .ini files, with .mid support currently in development.
-BChart will also be supported once the format is finalised by msittong and Midi is implemented.
+BChart will also be supported once the format is finalised by mdsitton and Midi is implemented.

 In order to future-proof the library for features added to Clone Hero, improve code readability, and ensure long-term support, future development will be done in .NET 6 with a temporary .NET 5 compatibility layer.
 New projects should target .NET 6 using the matching build.